folio-org/okapi/doc/guide.md

 We will come back to the permission things later, when we look at the auth module.

-The second interface this modules provides is called "_tenant".
+The second interface this modules provides is called `_tenant`.
 This is a "system" interface, as can be seen in the interfaceType, and by convention its name starts with an underscore.
 Okapi will make a request to this interface when it is about to enable the module for a tenant, and the module can use this